mhkeller/npm-things/docs/2-run-commands.md

 One of the great things about npm is its ability to run tasks for you similar to a make file.
 For example, if your project is to scrape a website, you could say `npm start` and it will execute a list of commands in the proper order.

 This workflow is nice because it means all of your projects can be started with the same command so you don't have to remember things like "Do I run the download.js script and then the fetch.js or vice versa?"
-When you come to an old project, it can follow consistent conventions.
+When you come to an old project, it can follow consistent conventions like `npm start` or `npm run dev`.

 ## Specifying run commands